codeonlyjs/website/content/guide/routerDetails.md

 the URL.

-If you set the router's `urlMapper` property to any object with `internalize` and `externalize` methods and the Router will instead forward these calls to that object.
+If you set the router's `urlMapper` property to any object with `internalize` and `externalize` methods the Router will instead these calls to that object.

 CodeOnly includes a UrlMapper object for a couple of common use cases...